BhuvanThota/Java-Learning/JavaEssentials/Variables_Types.md

 - Every variable has a type.

 ##### What is static typing?
-- The type of variable is chosen only when we write the code not during compilation
+- The type of variable is chosen at compile time we write the code not during run time.

 ```java
 <type> varName = <value>